- Search The Registry

 Kizzmekia S. Corbett

 *On this date in 1986 Kizzmekia Shanta Corbett was born.
-She is an African American viral immunologist.
+She is a Black viral immunologist.

 Kizzmekia "Kizzy" Shanta Corbett was born in Hurdle Mills, North Carolina to Rhonda Brooks.
 She grew up in Hillsborough, a rural town in North Carolina,where she had a large family of stepsiblings and foster siblings.
 Corbett went to A.L.
 Stanback Middle School and graduated from Orange High School in Hillsborough, North Carolina in 2004.